A sustainable business

 - 71,000 tonnes of compost from green and food waste

-Our passion for the environment is enacted through our work, but also the global campaign #SUEZ4oceans and local action, including biodiversity measures to encourage plant and wildlife at all our sites.
+Our passion for the environment is enacted through our work, but also biodiversity action plans with measures to encourage plant and wildlife at all our sites.

 Valuing people and community